 Requirements to Become a CLI (Certified Legal Intern)

 1. Acceptance into "law school practice program" (see above)

 2. Completion of at least 48 credit hours

-3. Completion of Application to the FLorida Bar and receipt of "Notice of Registrant Clearance" from the Florida Board of Bar Examiners or completion of mini "CLI application" to the Florida Bar (less expensive)" and recipt of "Notice of Registrant Clearance" from the Florida Board of Bar Examiners.
+3. Completion of Application to the Florida Bar and receipt of "Notice of Registrant Clearance" from the Florida Board of Bar Examiners or completion of mini "CLI application" to the Florida Bar (less expensive)" and receipt of "Notice of Registrant Clearance" from the Florida Board of Bar Examiners.

 4. Submission by the staff of our clinical programs of letter from the Dean of the law school certifying (1.) and (2.) above along with CLI Application and Notice of Registrant Clearance to the Florida Supreme Court.
 Final approval comes from the Florida Supreme Court.